EOS-uiux-Solutions/user-story/README.md

 - You can setup `backend` locally by following [these instructions](https://github.com/EOS-uiux-Solutions/strapi#locally).

-If you want to work only on the `frontend` then go to `src/config.json` and change the value of `apiURL` to `https://userstory-strapi.herokuapp.com`.
+If you want to work only on the `frontend` then copy the `src/config.temp.json` and remove the `.temp` part from the file name.
+It is already assigned with the default value of `apiURL` to `https://strapi.userstory.site`.
+You can change it for your own Strapi endpoint if you are running already.
+The `APP_ENV` key will accept any string value.
+If you set it as "prod" it will not print console.logs so this is the recommended setting for production environment.

 Then run: `npm start` to run the app in development mode.